 The human ear hears higher-pitched noises a lot easier than lower-pitched ones.
 Because of this, the melody of most songs is usually of a higher pitch compared to other components of a song.
-The melody needs to stand out and grasp the attention of the listener.
+It needs to stand out and grasp the attention of the listener.

-Percussion instruments also play melodies but often when a melody is played by an instrument the focus is more on the duration instead of pitch.
+Members of a typical church choir sing consistent melodies at different ranges, but they all follow the same rhythm.
+Percussion instruments also play melodies, but often when played by an instrument, the focus is more on the duration instead of pitch.

 Most Western classical music compositions have numerous melodic layers, called polyphony.
 Often, melodies are created from motifs or short melodic fragments.

 The opening of Beethoven’s Fifth Symphony is a good example of this.

-Although many jazz numbers are actually improvised and don’t follow set musical phrases, in Jazz instrumentalists use the term “lead” or “head” to refer to the central melody which is used as a starting point.
+Although many jazz numbers are actually improvised and don’t follow set musical phrases, in Jazz, instrumentalists use the term “lead” or “head” to refer to the central melody which is used as a starting point.

 Rock music and other popular music genres tend to follow only one or two melodies throughout the chorus and verses.
-Sometimes a third, distinct melody, called a bridge, is added to songs as a break.
+Sometimes a third distinct melody, called a bridge, is added to songs as a break.

 Although the two go hand in hand with each other, a melody is simply a collection of notes.
 Harmony happens when a layer of notes come together.
 There are usually two or more different sounds coming together to form a harmony.

-Use an instrument to play the initial chords or the piano function on your DAW and loop it over and over or record over Midi for payback via the DAW software.
+Use an instrument or the piano function on your DAW to play the initial chords and loop it, or record over Midi for payback via the DAW software.

-Either play an instrument or sing with an ideal melody in mind.
-Get creative as possible until you find a melody that works best.
+Either play an instrument or sing with a tune in mind.
+Get creative as possible until you find a tune that works best.

 Broaden your music horizons.
 You never know where you might find inspiration.
 Listen to a wide variety of songs from different genres and eras and try to focus on the distinct melodies that intertwine to create full songs.